makerdao/community/scd-faqs/dai.md

 # Dai

+> Notice: You are reading the Single-Collateral Dai version of this FAQ.
+An up-to-date version of this FAQ will be released soon and will be found [here.](/faqs/dai.md)

 ## What is Dai?

 Dai is a fully collateral-backed currency whose value is kept stable relative to the US Dollar through a series of aligned financial incentives.